 Brooks Hyperion Max 2 review

-Is Brooks' new Hyperion Max 2 the perfect partner for tempo efforts and racing?
-Matt Baird pounds the pavement to find out...
+Is Brooks' Hyperion Max 2 the perfect partner for tempo efforts and racing?
+Matt Baird takes to the tarmac to find out...

-Brooks was slow to the maximal shoe party (it’s still reportedly the world’s best-selling running shoe brand) and I was pretty lukewarm about the brand’s overpriced carbon-soled release, the £200 Hyperion Elite 3, in 2023.
+Brooks was slow to the maximal shoe party (it’s still reportedly the world’s best-selling running shoe brand), so I was interested to discover how the Hyperion Max 2 running shoe would fare on test.

-At £40 cheaper, the Hyperion Max are far more satisfactory shoes than the underwhelming Hyperion Elite 3, which couldn’t really decide if they were a training or racing shoe.
+At $70/£40 cheaper than the brand’s overpriced and underwhelming carbon-soled Hyperion Elite 3 ($250/£200), the Hyperion Max are far more satisfactory shoes than the underwhelming Hyperion Elite 3, which couldn’t really decide if they were a training or racing shoe.

-The Hyperion Max, however, are clearly billed by the US behemoths as a training shoe, but they’re also one that can handle race days, too.
-But are they good enough to land a place on our list of the best running shoes?
+The Hyperion Max, however, is clearly billed by the US behemoths as a training shoe, but they’re also one that can handle race days, too.
+But are they good enough to land a place in our running shoe rotation?

 First impressions